When you search for something on Google, you’ve probably noticed that Google presents its results in a number of different formats.

 - Buy ads.
 Some of the search features are advertising-based, which means you’ll need to use Google Ads.

-Even if you do all three of those things, there’s still no guarantee that your website will appear in the search feature.
-Some of them are very difficult to get.
-Regardless, there’s no harm in trying.
+One caveat: even if you do all three of those things, there’s still no guarantee that your website will appear in the search feature.
+These could be difficult to get.
+Still, it's worth chasing to potentially increase your impressions and get more eyes on your content.

 We’ve identified 14 of the most common search features that you can potentially rank for.
 There are a few we left off this list because they’re specific Google partners, like Weather.com's Weather Snippet.
 In instances like that, if you’re not a Google partner, the chances of your company getting the search feature are slim to none.